lars76/object-localization/README.md

 ![Image 2](https://i.imgur.com/ll9PNOF.jpg)

-## Example 2: Find the dogs/cats and distinguish classes
+## Example 2: Finding dogs/cats and distinguishing classes

 This time we have to run the scripts `example_2/train.py` and `example_2/test.py`.